LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 being patched.
 But often both solutions can be used with the choice depending on code clarity and user preference.
 See the Handbook sections on term-expansion and hot patching for more details on these mechanisms.

+In those cases where the code we want to mock uses the message printing mechanism, the solution is to intercept and rewrite the messages being printed and/or the questions being asked using the `logtalk::message_hook/4` and `logtalk::question_hook/6` hook predicates.

 Debugging messages in tests